superpermutators/superperm/FastDCM/README.md

 `gcc FastDCM.c -O3 -lm -lOpenCL -o FastDCM`

 Building under Windows is still experimental.
-You will probably need to download an SDK (software development kit) that offers support for the `OpenCL` protocol from the manufacturer of your GPU, such as NVidia or AMD, which will contain the libraries and header files that your compiler needs to build the program.
+You will probably need to download an SDK (software development kit) that offers support for the `OpenCL` protocol from the manufacturer of your GPU, such as nVidia or AMD, which will contain the libraries and header files that your compiler needs to build the program.

-For example, one user was able to successfully build and run `FastDCM` on a Windows machine (Win10, i7-8700K w/ UHD Graphics 630, GTX 1070) by downloading and installing [NVidia's current CUDA libraries](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html), then using the following compilation flags:
+For example, one user was able to successfully build and run `FastDCM` on a Windows machine by downloading and installing [nVidia's current CUDA libraries](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html), then building the program in Visual C with:

 ```
-gcc -I"C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v10.1\include" FastDCM.c C:\Windows\System32\OpenCL.dll -o FastDCM.exe
+cl -I"%CUDA_PATH%\include" FastDCM.c "%CUDA_PATH%\lib\x64\opencl.lib"
 ```

-and then running the program using `gpuName "GeForce"` to select the GTX 1070 instead of the integrated graphics.

 ## Running